1. Warren Hastings was the first ___________.

 Explanation: By the Treaty of Allahabad (1765), Shah Alam II granted the Diwani rights.

-55. Hastings’ dealings with Shah Alam II resulted in:
+55. Hastings’ dealings with Shah Alam II resulted in___________.

 A) Restoring him to Delhi